moby/moby/docs/sources/reference/commandline/cli.md

     Fetch the logs of a container

-      -f, --follow=false        Follow log output
+      -F, --follow-retry=false  Follow log output and retry to follow on container stop -f, --follow=false        Follow log output
       -t, --timestamps=false    Show timestamps
       --tail="all"              Output the specified number of lines at the end of logs (defaults to all logs)